lastdotnet/cluster-launcher/docs/aws.md

 ### AWS CLI

-In order for Terraform to run operations on your behalf,you must install and configure the AWS CLI tool.
+In order for Terraform to run operations on your behalf, you must install and configure the AWS CLI tool.
 To install the AWS CLI, follow [these instructions](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-mac.html) or choose a package manager based on your operating system.